Funding Priorities

 College Access & Success

-Initiatives to help disadvantaged youth graduate high school, prepare for and get into college, and ultimately obtain a post-secondary credential.
+Initiatives to help historically underserved youth graduate high school, prepare for and get into college, and ultimately obtain a post-secondary credential.
 This includes academic persistence and support programs, mentoring and life skills development programs, and related youth development areas.

 Career Pathways